sebnozzi/miniscript.ts/ROADMAP.md

   - avoid pop/push by manipulating stack in-place
   - avoid de-referencing by moving important variables locally and moving back to objects when done
   - use primitive types wherever possible (done for numbers)
-  - use parallel arrays for opcodes / args (use ref / arg like microScript?)
   - pre-allocate local variable slots? (access them by number instead of resolving each time)
   - use only one stack for locals with a moving "offset"?
     - only possible if the amount of local variables is fixed
   - the compiler now emits sub-optimal bytecode sequences
     - one can re-combine some bytecodes into more compact ones ()
+- Multi-pass: (advanced!)
+  - Re-combine some bytecode sequences into more compact ones?
+  - Re-write bytecodes into their inlined JS implementation
+    - Then instead of doing a switch/jump one runs JS snippets
+  - Combine JS-snippets in a source-map boundary (debug-step boundary, typically a line) into one JS-snippet
+  - If one does not do debugging, combine al JS-snippets into one within a "jump" boundary (while / for / function-call).

+Done:
+  - use parallel arrays for opcodes / args (use ref / arg like microScript?)